benvaljean/benvaljean.github.io/_posts/2009-09-08-SSH_Tunnels_(Linux).markdown

     ssh -pnon-standard-port  -N remotesshserver -L localinterface:localport:remotemachine:remoteport -f

-If the remotesshserver does not listen on the standard port of 22 it must be specificed in `-pnon-standard-port`; otherwise it can be omitted.
+If the remotesshserver does not listen on the standard port of 22 it must be specified in `-pnon-standard-port`; otherwise it can be omitted.

 #### Example

-Setup SSH tunnel using a remote ssh server perimeterssh01 on where SSH listens on a custom port 2400, taking connections from port 6000 on a specific local interface of 127.0.0.2 and forwaring them onto port 6002 on remote server 10.10.8.50 in the remote network of perimeterssh01.
+Setup SSH tunnel using a remote ssh server perimeterssh01 on where SSH listens on a custom port 2400, taking connections from port 6000 on a specific local interface of 127.0.0.2 and forwarding them onto port 6002 on remote server 10.10.8.50 within the remote network of perimeterssh01.

     ssh -p2400 -N perimeterssh01 -L 127.0.0.2:6000:10.10.8.50:6002